actoron/jadex/docs/mkdocs-ng/docs/tutorials/bdiv3/03 Using Plans.md

 ## Changing the plan

--   In the inner plan class we add a field for the plan API and a method for the context condition.
+-   In the inner plan class we add a field for the plan API.
 The plan API is of type IPlan and needs the ```@PlanAPI``` annotation.
 This ensures that the API will be automatically injected to the field when the plan is created.

+-  Next, we add a method for the context condition.
 The context method should have a ```@PlanContextCondition``` annotation.

-Furthermore, we want the condition to be reevaluated whenever the belief context changes.
+-  Furthermore, we want the condition to be reevaluated whenever the belief context changes.
-This is achieved by adding a dependency to the context belief via the beliefs declaration in the annotation.
-The method itself should simply return the value of the context field:
+This is achieved by adding a dependency to the context belief via the *beliefs* parameter in the annotation.
+The method itself should simply return the value of the *context* field:

 ```java
 @PlanAPI